tetujin/aware-client-ios/README.md

-# AWARE Framework Client for iOS source code
+# AWARE Framework Client for iOS